ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/mail/spf.md

 ```

 Each mechanism can have a qualifier which defines what action should happen if the mechanism is matched.
-The default is Pass, so if I mechanism is written without a qualifier, read it as if it has a +.
+The default is Pass, so if a mechanism is written without a qualifier, read it as if it has a +.
 +-----------+--------------------+---------------------------------------------------------------------------------------------------------+
 | Qualifier | Result on matching | Further notes:                                                                                          |
 +-----------+--------------------+---------------------------------------------------------------------------------------------------------+